 Aviation Fuel Cleanup & Remediation Service

-The safest and most cost-effective remediation service for aviation fuel spills.
+The fastest and most cost-effective remediation service for aviation fuel spills.
 OPG+ provides top-notch aviation fuel cleanup services.
 We keep mother nature in mind in our work.
-Our environmental cleanup method uses a non-toxic formula.
+Our environmental cleanup method uses a safe, non-toxic formula.
 It breaks down chemicals at a molecular level.
 Our services are a pure, natural way to remove contaminants.

 Our approach stimulates the population of bacteria that are present in the environment.
 The microbes “eat” pollutants, and leave behind CO2 and water.
 Our Quick Response Technicians perform on-site (in situ) cleanups.
 This means that materials are not moved from the affected area.
 The OPG+ formula can remove aviation fuel from fresh or salt waterways.

 - and more